irrwahn/githook/README.md

    directly accessible is the `hook.php` script, outside access to everything else should be denied as e.g. suggested by the included `.htaccess` file.
-First and foremost you do not want anyone to see your `config.ini`, as it contains mail account credentials in plain text.
+First and foremost you do not want anyone to see your `githook.ini`, as it contains mail account credentials in plain text.

    * If the script is configured to log events to a file, that file